How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 - Patterns emerging? __Set up tracking systems (metrics, wins, problems):

-Identify which metrics you’ll track weekly.
-Keep it simple—5-8 maximum.
+Identify which metrics you’ll track weekly and keep it simple—5–8 maximum.
 Track revenue, client count, key business metrics, and time allocation.

-Create a simple spreadsheet or dashboard pulling these numbers.
-Aim for a 10-minute setup weekly, not a 30-minute manual data entry.
+Create a simple spreadsheet or dashboard that pulls these numbers so weekly setup takes about 10 minutes, not a 30-minute manual data entry session.

-One consultant tracked 15 metrics initially.
-The review took 45 minutes, just gathering data.
-She cut to 6 core metrics.
-Data gathering dropped to 8 minutes.
-More time analyzing, less time searching.
+One consultant started by tracking 15 metrics, and the review took 45 minutes just to gather data.
+She cut down to 6 core metrics, data gathering dropped to 8 minutes, and she spent more time analyzing instead of searching.

-Result by the end of Week 0: Complete template ready, calendar blocked, tracking dashboard built.
-Everything needed to run the first review without friction.
+Result by the end of Week 0: Template ready, calendar blocked, and tracking dashboard built—everything you need to run the first review without friction.

 Week 1: First Review (90 minutes)